robocomp/robocomp/README.md

     language Cpp;
     };

-Save the file and click in the upper bar in the *RoboComp* tab.
+Save the file and click in the upper bar on the *RoboComp* tab.
 Select *Generate Code*.
 After a little while the new source tree for your *MyFirstComp* component will be created.
-You can go back now to Yakuake and create a new tab.
+You can go back now to Yakuake and create a new tab to compile it.
 Then:

-    cd to robocomp root directory.
-    cd components/mycomponents/myfirstcomp
+    cd ~/robocomp/components/mycomponents/myfirstcomp
     cmake .
     make
     cd bin
     ./startMyFirsComp.sh   (you might have to type: chmod +x *.sh , in the bin directory

 and there it is! your component is running.

 What!
 Dissapointed?
 Yeah, I know it does nothing, but it runs and it is yours!
 Now let's do some real programming.

 Stop the component with ./forceStopJoyStick.sh and start your favorite IDE.
-KDevelop will do it just fine.
+KDevelop will do it just fine and you have it already installed.
+Open it in another tab, from Ubuntu menu or with Alt-F2.
+Then:

+    Click the *Project* tab in the upper bar
-    Select *Open/Import new project* in the *File* tab.
+    Select *Open/Import Project*
-    Navigate to robocomp/components/mycomponents/myfirstcomp
+    Navigate to ~/robocomp/components/mycomponents/myfirstcomp
-    Select the Makefile and open the project
+    Select *Makefile* and open the project

-In the *Project* panel to the left of the screen navigate to *src* and there select *specificworker.cpp* and open it.
+In the *Project* panel to the left of the screen, navigate to *src* and there select *specificworker.cpp* and open it.
 Open also *specificworker.h*

 Now copy this piece of code inside the *void compute()* method: